Cutbert1/Geography-Word-Scramble/README.md

 ```
 ![shuffle](./assets/readme-images/features-images/scrambledword.jpg)
 #### Hint
-This is used to display const hint with matches the displayed random shuffled selected country name.
+This is used to display hint which gives a clue to displayed selected shuffled country name.
 ```js
     let index = Math.floor(Math.random() * 41);
     let displayHint = hints[index];